-Mary Alyce Foundation is dedicated to giving our community the very best opportunities, with a focus on homelessness, domestic violence and alcohol abuse.
+Mary Alyce Sweeney Foundation is dedicated to giving our community the very best opportunities, with a focus on homelessness, domestic violence and alcohol abuse.
 Founded in 2009 by Roderick Lewis and Faye Sweeney, the Mary Alyce Foundation has come a long way from its beginnings in a home office.
 When Roderick Lewis and Faye Sweeney first started out, their passion to make a difference in the life of one person, one at a time drove them to do intense research and gave them the impetus to turn hard work and inspiration into to a community driven foundation.
-We now make a difference in our community and surrounding Kentucky area through our partnerships with area organizations.
+We now make a difference in our community and the surrounding Kentucky area through our partnerships with area organizations.

 If each one, helps one, you won't solve the world's problems,

 but you will solve one person's problem in this world.

 Our motto says it all, "we are the communities that we serve and we do make dreams come true".
 Our visions are guided by the principle of serving our ethnically diverse and social-economically challenged urban communities.
 Our programs include: